duckdb/duckdb-web/docs/sql/expressions/subqueries.md

 because 6 is less than or equal to each of the subquery results 7, 8, and 9.

-But
+However, the follpowing query

 ```sql
 SELECT 8 >= ALL (SELECT grade FROM grades) AS excellent;
 ```

 returns

 | excellent |
 |-----------|
 | false     |

 because 8 is not greater than the subquery result 7.
-And thus, because not all comparisons evaluate true, `>= ALL` as a whole evaluates to `false`.
+And thus, because not all comparisons evaluate `true`, `>= ALL` as a whole evaluates to `false`.

 The `ANY` quantifier specifies that the comparison as a whole evaluates to `true` when at least one of the individual comparison results evaluates to `true`: